Bachelor of Science in Global Health

 The program allows students to take two MSGH classes in their senior year, and to double count up to two classes towards both degrees.
 Students will maintain their undergraduate status, and graduate from their BS at the end of their fourth year.
 In the fifth year, students will be graduate students and take MSGH core courses culminating in a semester abroad conducting field research in a low- or middle-income country.

 BS students must apply to the MSGH Program by January 15 of their junior year and must have a GPA greater than 3.5 to be eligible.
 Interested students should consult their advisor early in their junior year.
-Contact us to find out more globalhealthms@georgetown.edu.
+Contact globalhealthms@georgetown.edu to learn more.

 Current Students